You can use installation media (a USB flash drive or DVD) to install a new copy of Windows, perform a clean installation, or reinstall Windows.

-A USB flash drive or DVD.
-A blank USB flash drive with at least 8 GB of space, or a blank DVD (and DVD burner).
+A USB flash drive, external hard drive, or DVD.
+A blank USB flash drive or external hard drive with at least 8 GB of space, or a blank DVD (and DVD burner).
 We recommend using a blank USB or blank DVD because any content on it will be deleted.
 When burning a DVD from an ISO file, if you're told the disc image file is too large, you'll need to use dual layer (DL) DVD media.

 A product key.
 Your 25-character product key (not required for digital licenses).
 For help finding it, go to Find your Windows product key.

 After you've created the installation media, you can reset or reinstall Windows.
-To learn more, go to Recovery options in Windows 10.
+To learn more, go to Recovery options in Windows.